-The type of testing equipment allowed by the laws of the 25 states and the District of Columbia vary.
-In seven states, the allowable testing equipment is limited to items used to detect fentanyl, fentanyl analogue, or a synthetic opioid.
-These seven states are Alabama, Arizona, Delaware, Minnesota, Tennessee, Virginia, and Wisconsin.
+The type of testing equipment allowed by the laws of the 24 states and the District of $\geq$ Columbia vary.
+In six states, the allowable testing equipment is limited to items used to detect fentanyl or a fentanyl analogue.
+These six states are Alabama, Arizona, Delaware, Minnesota, Virginia, and Wisconsin.
 In West Virginia, the allowable equipment depends on the applicable statutory provision.
 Currently, West Virginia allows an employee, volunteer, or participant of a licensed syringe services program to possess and use testing supplies for illicit substances.
 Beginning in June 2022, however, the state's general authorization for use and possession will apply only to fentanyl test strips.
-In the remaining 18 jurisdictions, the testing equipment allowed is broader than simply drug test strips, by virtue of either: (1) express statutory language (e.g., "testing equipment used . . . in identifying or in analyzing the nal purposes only and do es not constitute legal advice or opi strength, effectiveness, or purity of controlled substances"11): (2) the drug paraphernalia definition making no mention of testing equipment; or (3) the state not prohibiting possession/use of drug paraphernalia generally.
+In the remaining 18 jurisdictions, the testing equipment allowed is broader than simply drug test strips, by virtue of either: (1) express statutory language (e.g., "testing equipment used ... in identifying or in analyzing the strength, effectiveness, or purity of controlled substances"): (2) the drug paraphernalia definition making no mention of testing equipment; or (3) the state not prohibiting possession/use of drug paraphernalia generally.
 The map below depicts this.